 Below, our Belgium immigration agents list the most important issues to take into consideration after you have decided to apply for a long-term visa and immigrate to Belgium from Canada:

-• Prepare the documents: there are several documents that are required in all cases, however, the type of long-term visa will also require mandatory, special document such as the employment contract;
+- Prepare the documents: there are several documents that are required in all cases, however, the type of long-term visa will also require mandatory, special document such as the employment contract;

-• Get a police record: this certificate needs to be issued by the Royal Canadian Mounted Police or the Provincial Police;
+- Get a police record: this certificate needs to be issued by the Royal Canadian Mounted Police or the Provincial Police;

-• Medical certificate: this is issued by a doctor who is accredited by the Consulate or the family doctor;
+- Medical certificate: this is issued by a doctor who is accredited by the Consulate or the family doctor;

-• Pay the fees: there are two distinct types of fees, the consular and the administrative ones.
+- Pay the fees: there are two distinct types of fees, the consular and the administrative ones.

 Remaining in the country indefinitely also means applying for permanent residence in Belgium, according to the purpose of the stay.

 Canadians who wish to acquire Belgian citizenship can do so based on the number of years they have spent in the country.
-In most cases, the minimum number of uninterrupted years before applying is five years, however, the period can be shorter (only three years) if the Canadian is married to a Belgian national, is the parent of a Belgian minor child, or the adopter of such a child.
+In most cases, the minimum number of uninterrupted years before applying is five years; however, the period can be shorter (only three years) if the Canadian is married to a Belgian national, is the parent of a Belgian minor child, or is the adopter of such a child.

 If you would like to know more about the immigration process, please contact our Belgium immigration lawyer for more information on how to immigrate to Belgium from Canada.